NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 ## Step 3.
 GDC Data Transfer Tool

-**The step 3 is applicable to Experiment Data only.**
+**Step 3 is applicable to Experiment Data only.**

-Use the GDC Data Transfer Tool to upload the actual file.
+The GDC Data Transfer Tool is used to upload the actual file.

-Once you uploaded the metadata through the Upload Data Wizard (e.g. read_group and submitted file metadata), you will be able to download the manifest from the transaction report.
+Once the user has uploaded the metadata through the Upload Data Wizard (e.g. read_group and submitted file metadata), they will be able to download the manifest from the transaction report.

 **Note:** You can also download the manifest from the Browse menu.